Yuuzi261/Tweetcord/docs/README.md

 ## 📥Installation

-Before running the bot, you need to install the necessary modules.
+Before running the bot, you need to install the necessary packages.

 ```shell
 pip install -r requirements.txt